 Will You Lose Your House, Car and Other Possessions When You File Chapter 7 Bankruptcy?

 Some people fear that they will lose their house, car and other possessions when they file a Chapter 7 Bankruptcy.
 This is rarely the case.
 In order for the Trustee to take an interest in your real or personal property, you must have sufficient equity in your property.
 He uses the equity to pay off a large chunk of your debt.
 With so many homes worth less than the debt on the first mortgage, and with the exemptions a Debtor is entitled to, Chapter 7 rarely liquidates a property.
 However, liquidation of assets is possible.
-To get an idea of what your Chapter 7 might entail is by making an appointment for a free consultation with the Law Offices of Douglas Jacobson.
-Our office can help you navigate through the different kinds of bankruptcies and choose the one that is best for your current situation.
+To get an idea of what your Chapter 7 might entail, make an appointment for a free consultation with the Law Offices of Douglas Jacobson.
+Our office can help you navigate learn how bankruptcies work and choose the one that is best for your current situation.